Why is maintenance so important?

 Maintenance planning in ADASMA

 The maintenance plans are in turn assigned to the objects.
-Based on the system history and taking into account the automatically calculated degree of utilisation of the property, an intelligent algorithm determines the maintenance dates due in the future.
+Based on the Asset history and taking into account the automatically calculated degree of utilization of the property, the future maintenance dates are determined by an intelligent algorithm.

-Once the due maintenance dates have been determined, you will be supported by ADASMA also fully supports the downstream planning process.
-As an operation planner, you generate orders or operations directly from the maintenance tickets.
-These assignments are displayed on our integrated planning board as "incomplete planned assignments".
-You can use the map section to further optimise the routes and ensure that no routes overlap unnecessarily, especially if there are several jobs and technicians.
-Finally, you can simply drag and drop the call-outs onto the appropriate service technician to schedule them.
+Once the maintenance due dates have been determined, ADASMA also provides you with full support for the downstream planning process.
+As an Operational planner, you generate orders or operations directly from the maintenance tickets.
+These operations are displayed on our integrated planning board as "incomplete planned operations".
+You can use the map section to further optimize the routes and ensure that no routes overlap unnecessarily, especially if you have several operations and Technicians.
+Finally, simply drag and drop the operations onto the appropriate service technician to schedule them.

 Digital integration of service technicians

-With our field service app, your service technicians receive immediate notification of the new assignment.
+With our field service app, your service technicians immediately receive a notification about the new operation.
 All documents such as maintenance checklists, measurement logs, time recording and images are recorded quickly and easily via the mobile app.
-Finally, the resulting service report is confirmed with digital signatures and all data is transmitted to the control centre once the job has been completed.
+Finally, the resulting service report is confirmed by the digital signatures and all data is transmitted to the head office once the job has been completed.
 ADASMA uses the information transmitted by the service technician to predict the next maintenance dates.